Talkie: The $13B Vintage Language Model That’s Changing AI Conversations

 The future trajectory of language models like Talkie suggests a burgeoning emphasis on historical knowledge and explainability as critical factors in technology innovation.

 The healthcare sector is projected to grow from $6.6 billion in 2021 to an astonishing $50 billion by 2028, according to MarketLine.
-This investment will likely pivot towards models that deliver clarity in communication, of which Talkie’s principles can play a crucial role. -
+This investment will likely pivot towards models that deliver clarity in communication, of which Talkie’s principles can play a crucial role, as outlined in multiple innovations centered around longevity science.

 With anticipated legal frameworks around AI gathering momentum, principles rooted in linguistic history and methodologies may become templates for regulatory compliance in tech solutions.
 The National Institutes of Health (NIH) is already emphasizing the need for standards in AI communication practices.